 The Owner represents to the City that the Owner has the bona fide and good faith present intent to maintain the marina, ship's store, dock master office, fueling and pump out facility (hereinafter "Marina Facilities") as a viable economic enterprise into the foreseeable economic future.
 Further, the Owner recognizes the significance and importance of the Marina Facilities to the citizens of the City, the general public, and the historic maritime community of users of the Marina Facilities.
 The Owner shall use commercially reasonable efforts to operate and maintain the marina facilities in good working order and condition.
-The owner may replace or relocate the existing ship's store and dockmaster facility on Lot 1 and/or Lot 2.
+The owner may replace or relocate the existing ship's store and dockmaster facility on Lot 1 and/or Lot 2, as provided in Section 4(c) of this Agreement.